dfduarte/jpm-ilia-challenge/README.md

 this is the bare minimum to run a application inside Epinio.
 And after it goes up, you should be able to reach it by http://localhost.

+The document at https://docs.epinio.io/tutorials/single-dev-workflow, shows the basic workflow for most of the applications.

 ## Some explanations about the demo MongoDB application: